ryansheehy0/Neo-C/Readme.md

 ```

 ### [Strings](#neo-c)
-C++ doesn't support using strings in switch statements, but Neo-C does for match statements.
+Strings can word in match statements.
 - Ranges(`...`) don't work for strings

 ```C++